Integrated Guided Missile Development Programme: Akash

 The missile is completely guided by the radar, without any active guidance of its own.
 This allows it greater capability against jamming as the aircraft self-protection jammer would have to work against the high-power Rajendra, and the aircraft being attacked is not alerted by any terminal seeker on the Akash itself.

 Design of the missile is similar to that of the SA-6, with four long tube ramjet inlet ducts mounted mid-body between wings.
 For pitch/yaw control four clipped triangular moving wings are mounted on mid-body.
 For roll control four inline clipped delta fins with ailerons are mounted before the tail.
 However, internal schema shows a completely modernised layout, including an onboard computer with special optimised trajectories, and an all-digital proximity fuse.

-The Akash system meant for the Army uses the T-72 tank chassis for its launcher and radar vehicles.
+The Akash system meant for the Indian Army uses the T-72 tank chassis for its launcher and radar vehicles.
 The Rajendra derivative for the Army is called the Battery Level Radar-III.
 The Air Force version uses an Ashok Leyland truck platform to tow the missile launcher, while the Radar is on a BMP-2 chassis and is called the Battery Level Radar-II.
 In either case, the launchers carry three ready-to-fire Akash missiles each.
 The launchers are automated, autonomous and networked to a command post and the guidance radar.
 They are slewable in azimuth and elevation.
 The Akash system can be deployed by rail, road or air.

 The first test flight of Akash missile was conducted in 1990, with development flights up to March 1997.